xl0/lovely-docs/doc_db/sveltejs_sveltekit/best_practices/seo/digest.md

 	});
 }
 ```

-- Validate transformed HTML with `amphtml-validator` in `handle` hook (only for prerendered pages due to performance)
+Validate transformed HTML with `amphtml-validator` in the handle hook (only for prerendered pages due to performance).